Dipalee, the girl in the jungle

 A girl had joined us, and she said, in fairly fluent English: “They are still there, would you like to go see their village?”
 Of course we would.
 So off we went and after a ten-minute walk arrived at the Katkari camp, led by our new friend.
 She was nineteen and her name was Dipalee.

-We spent an hour in the Katkari camp, and one encounter was particularly important.
+We spent an hour in the Katkari camp.
+One encounter was particularly important.
 Dipalee had gone from house to house (hut to hut, actually) and spoken with the people living there.
 She came to me and said: “There’s a man who says his family has been here for generations,” and took me to meet him.

 I told them.
 Raoji was the chief of the tribe when I was a child.
 My father would go hunting and kill meat, deer or wild boar, for the Katkaris.
 In return Raoji was given the task of keeping me alive — the wild boy who would roam the jungles alone (or with a lad or two from their camp).
 There were all kinds of carnivorous or otherwise dangerous animals, poisonous reptiles, water falls and cliffs.
 Raoji would try to follow and make sure no serious harm came to me.
 It was not always possible for him to keep up, but hey, here I am writing about all this, so he did succeed on the whole.
 More about this phase of my life in separate articles.
 You can rely on it.